Anthonykts/EU_Market_FlexDemand/README.md

 ```
 ---

-## 📄 Main Project Overview
+## 🔍 Main Project Overview

-The main project demonstrates the flexible demand model using real market data from the Greek day-ahead electricity market for May 17, 2024.
-To capture demand flexibility and consumer preferences, three additional columns were added to the input dataset:
+The **main model** applies the flexible demand framework to the **Greek Day-Ahead Electricity Market (May 17, 2024)**, using real market data from **ENTSO-E**.
+To represent demand flexibility and consumer behavior, three additional fields were introduced in the input dataset:

+- **α (Flexibility Parameter):** Maximum fraction of demand that can be shifted across hours
+- **Bd_sh_AWAY (Discomfort Cost – Away from preferred hours):** Penalty for reducing consumption in preferred periods
+- **Bd_sh_TOWARDS (Discomfort Cost – Towards preferred hours):** Penalty for increasing consumption in non-preferred periods

+---

+### ⚙️ Model Functionality
+The optimization model:
+- **Determines hourly generation schedules** under market equilibrium
+- **Identifies shifted demand patterns** while maintaining total daily energy neutrality
+- **Maximizes social welfare**, defined as the sum of consumer and producer surplus
+- **Quantifies trade-offs** between market efficiency and consumer discomfort

+> ⚖️ **Energy Neutrality Constraint:**
+> Total daily demand remains constant — only the timing of consumption is adjusted across hours.

+---

+### 🧾 Data and Privacy
+For confidentiality reasons, the **full input Excel dataset** is not publicly shared.
+Instead, a **data screenshot** is provided to illustrate the input structure, showing:
+- Baseline demand
-- Flexibility parameter (α)
+- Flexibility parameters (α)
-- Optional discomfort costs for shifting consumption
+- Discomfort costs (Bd_sh_AWAY, Bd_sh_TOWARDS)

-For privacy reasons, the full input Excel file cannot be shared.
-Instead, a screenshot of the first few rows of the dataset is provided for reference, illustrating the structure of the data, the flexibility parameters, and the cost information.
-This allows users to replicate the workflow with their own data if desired.

-The model optimizes hourly generation schedules, shifted demand, and social welfare, respecting energy neutrality constraints, providing insights into how flexible demand affects the Greek day-ahead market.
+This enables other users to **replicate the workflow** with their own data and explore flexibility scenarios.

+---

+### 📊 Insights
+The model provides key insights into:
+- How **temporal demand flexibility** influences market prices
+- The impact of **consumer discomfort costs** on participation and welfare
+- The **balance** between economic efficiency and behavioral realism

+It forms the foundation for comparative analyses across **European** and **U.S. market structures** within the thesis.

 ## 🧪 Demo Overview